joggrdocs/support/docs/welcome-to-joggr.md

 **What is Joggr?**

 Joggr is an internal knowledge base for software developers.
-Joggr integrates directly with GitHub and your IDE (COMING SOON), helps you define your documentation process, and automatically maintains the documentation for you.
-We support everything from code documentation, how-to guides, SOPs, and diagrams.
+Joggr integrates directly with GitHub and your IDE (COMING SOON) and automatically maintains the documentation for you.
+We support everything from code documentation to how-to guides and diagrams.
 If there is a use case we currently do not support, please let us know.

 **What is Joggr for?**

-Joggr is meant for software developers who are writing technical documentation.
+Joggr is meant for software developers who are writing **internal** technical documentation.
 Other documentation platforms like confluence or notion are used by folks in Operations, HR, and more.
-Our focus is **all on software developers** and building for their use cases.
+Our focus is **on software developers** and building for their use cases.

 # Getting Started